timabilov/ibuilder/README.md

 ```

-Each section (and following sections) consists from `Loop`.
-You can create your app from with integrating loops with each other(building loops).
+Each program section (and following sections) consists from `Loop`.
+You can create your app from integrated (with each other) loops.
-with Java > 1.8 it should be more easy and friendly.
+with Java => 1.8 it should be more comfortable to use.

 ```java
 public class MyApplication {